 Currently, I am most qualified to teach and prepare students for Regents English, Global Studies, and Earth Science.
 After minoring in English, including studies at Columbia University, I achieved 25+ years as a published author.
 I am up to six years and counting as a judge/ mentor in the Long Island Science & Engineering Fair.
 If you request a topic I cannot cover, I will gladly tell you.

-Conquering the math portion of the SAT is a matter of a solid knowledge of the basics through the early part of algebra 2/ trigonometry and mental preparation for the particular test logic employed.
-I alert students to what they will likely see on the test, particularly the unusual features, get them to categorize questions for proper study, and (if their goal is a very high score) give them problems to tackle that are harder than any on the test, making the actual experience easy by comparison.
+In the new version of the SAT starting in March 2016, the math portion has changed the most, now representing 50 percent of the total score.
+Algebra 1 and Algebra 2/ Trig are king, with plane geometry almost eliminated and solid geometry added.
+Understanding test jargon and test logic remain critical factors.
+I alert students to what they will likely see on the test, particularly the unusual features, get them to categorize questions for proper study, and (if their goal is a very high score) give them problems to tackle that are harder than any on the test, making the actual experience easier by comparison.

 SAT reading is a particular test-specific skill where preparation can and should raise student's scores.
 My outlook and approach is that you have to give the student a structure, something to look forward to, and a guide through what is expected of them in order to raise their confidence and lower their test taking anxiety.